Health Education & Promotion

 The decision to change your drinking is up to you.
 It is normal to have mixed feelings and it can help to weigh the pros and cons.
-Use the interactive change worksheet to see if you are ready for to take the next step and strategies for cutting down.
+Use the interactive change worksheet to see if you are ready to take the next step and for strategies for cutting down.

 Like any illness, ongoing or excessive use of alcohol and other drugs can make things hard for your health, relationships, family, or job.
 The good news is that these problems can be treated and recovery is possible.
 The Network180 Guide to Services lists agencies that may be able to help.

 Information for the Community

 - Al-Anon Family Groups (Al-Anon and Alateen)

 - Alcohol Screening

 - National Institute on Alcohol Abuse and Alcoholism

 - Mothers Against Drunk Driving (MADD)